 Are you doing something new, better, slick or really useful to yourself or others?

 Is your solution purely self-serving, or is it enabling in some other way.
-You need to provide reasons as to how your HD benefits a wider community of potential users/developers to get the best marks during assessment.
+You need to provide reasons as to how your Hack Day project benefits a wider community of potential users/developers to get the best marks during assessment.

 The advice here is indicative; other justifications in this space are welcome (within the constraints of presenting).